aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ### Summary

-This page shows basic structure of RAMDanceToolkit.
-After reading this page, you will know how to use the data sent from sensors as actor, rigid body and its nodes.
+This page shows the basic structure of RAMDanceToolkit.
+After reading this page, you will have a firm understanding of how RAMDanceToolkit works, including how to use the data sent from external sensors to create, use, and visualize ramActor, ramRigidBody and ramNode objects.

-### table of contents
+### Table of Contents

 - [ramBaseApp](#wiki-ramBaseApp)
 - [ramActor, ramRigidBody, ramNodeArray](#wiki-ramNodeArray)